 When I first tried fermented miso (versus the off-the-shelf kind), I got a gut wrenching reaction that I would have likened to a mild form of food poisoning or some sort of miso-induced food allergy.

 Of course, there was a chance that I had messed up the ferment and was experiencing food poisoning… except I was eating store-bought fermented miso.
 It looked, smelled and tasted good.
 It was definitely not food poisoning…

 …My body was just reacting to new ferment.

-It is common to have a gut wrenching reaction to new probiotic foods.
+It is common to have side effects of fermented foods.

 When you eat a new fermented food, you’re basically bringing a whole new set of probiotic friends to the party in your digestive system.
 At first they don’t all get along and a fight ensues.
 A few of the unsavoury types end up getting kicked out as the brawny newcomers assert themselves.
 Then slowly, over time, your digestive system will settle down as everyone finds a new equilibrium.

 If anything, a gut wrenching reaction to a new ferment is actually a good thing!
 It means that you are slowly bringing your flora back into a healthy balance as the good probiotics take over.

 Regardless, self-punishment is not the way to deal with introducing new probiotics… Never over do it thinking that you’ll cure yourself quicker.
 There is no point in suffering if you don’t have to.

 Instead, start out by eating a small amount of the new probiotic food everyday for a week so that your body can adjust to the new culture of bacteria and yeasts.